Mataiaz/java_crawler/README.md

 # About this project #
 This is a simple java web crawler made with maven.
 This projects features some basic code with basic reusability.
-In this project i use jsoup to parse the html code Picture at bottom.
+In this project i use jsoup to parse the html code.

+Picture at bottom.

 FYI: A web crawler is a program that searches through the web or on a specific webpage and fetches the html code (the code that structures the webpage).